hotwired/hotwire-native-site/_source/ios/02_path_configuration.md

 }
 ```

 This configuration overrides URL path patterns *ending* in `/new` to be presented as a modal with pull-to-refresh disabled.
-It is helpful to disable pull-to-refresh in modals so it doesn't interfere with the dismiss gesture.
+It is helpful to disable pull-to-refresh in modals so it doesn't interfere with the dismiss gesture or clear form data that a user may have entered.

 ## Sources